geosaleh/Binary_Quiz/README.md

 # Binary_Quiz
-Python Binary Quiz
+Python Script Binary Quiz Game

 <img src="Binary_Quiz_code.png">

-## This is a Binary Quiz Game.
+## This is Binary Quiz Game.

 #### The modules Used to make this script are:-